ddrscott/octopress/source/_posts/2018-03-12-stream-stats-in-rust.markdown

     }
 }
 ```
+> I'm using `unwrap` to keep our program short and sweet.

 Save the code as `stream_stats.rs` and build it using `rustc -O stream_stats.rs`.
 This will
 compile the program into `stream_stats`.
 We can now run the program with